Understanding Climbing Grades

 Climbing grades are easy enough to understand.
 The bigger the number the more difficult the climb.
 Right?
-While this is true, understanding the nuances of climbing grades, both in the climbing gym and outside, may give you a little more insight into picking climbs and will also make talking about climbing to other climbers a whole lot easier.
-Before we get started . . .
+While this is true.
+Understanding the nuances of rock climbing ratings, either indoor climbing grades or outdoor ones, may give you a little more insight into picking climbs and will also make talking about climbing to other climbers a whole lot easier.
+Before we get started...

-*Disclaimer: Climbing grades are subjective.
+*Disclaimer: The rock climbing grading system is subjective.
 Hard as we may try, there is no perfect system for grading climbs.
 While our systems have improved over the years, the fact remains that climbing is a highly individualistic and subjective sport.
 Our differences make us stronger in some areas, weaker in others, and ultimately unable to bring together a perfect system for grading climbs.
 This is what makes our sport special, though.
 So try your best to embrace it!

 How are climbs graded?